Erlan Qoşanov

+As a member of the ruling Amanat party, Qoşanov since 2022 has headed the party following Tokayev's brief leadership in response to Nursultan Nazarbayev's resignation after leading the formerly Nur Otan party.
+While serving as deputy, Qoşanov headed the Amanat parliamentary group in the lower house Mäjilis during the 7th convocation until its dissolution in 2023.
+Since then, Qoşanov continued serving in the 8th convocation of the Mäjilis as the chairman following his re-election to the post in March 2023.

 Biography

 Early life and education

-Qoşanov was born in the village of Aqsu-Aiuly.
-In 1984, he graduated from the Dzhezkazgan branch of the Karaganda State Technical University with a degree in mechanical engineering and then in 1991, from the Higher Commercial School at the All-Russian Academy of Foreign Trade.
+Qoşanov was born in the village of Aqsu-Aiuly, Karaganda Region.
+In 1984, he graduated from the Dzhezkazgan Branch of the Karaganda State Technical University with a degree in mechanical engineering and then in 1991, from the Higher Commercial School at the All-Russian Academy of Foreign Trade.
 In 1999, Qoşanov graduated from the Narxoz University with a degree in economics.
 He also served in the ranks of the Soviet Army.

 Early career

 From 1986 to 1988, Qoşanov worked as a mechanic, then as a foreman at the Dzhezkazgantsvetmet concentration plant.
 In 1988, he became an instructor of the Dzhezkazgan Regional Committee of the Lenin Communist Youth Union of Kazakhstan.
 From 1990, Qoşanov was the leading, chief specialist, head of department, deputy chairman, and then the chairman of the Jezkazgan Regional Committee for Wind Farm.

 Political career

 In 1995, he became the Secretary of the Jezkazgan Regional Committee of the Democratic Party of Kazakhstan and in December 1995, Qoşanov was elected as a member of the Senate of Kazakhstan.
 He served the post until he was appointed as a representative of the Government in the Parliament of Kazakhstan in February 1999.

 From November 2001 to June 2003, Qoşanov was the Deputy Head of the Prime Minister's Office until he was appointed as Vice Minister of Transport and Communications of the Republic of Kazakhstan.
 In February 2006, he was appointed as the Chairman of the Civil Aviation Committee of the Ministry of Transport and Communications.
 From 2007, he served as the Deputy Head of the Prime Minister's Office and a representative of the Government in the Mazhilis.

 On 2 February 2012, Qoşanov was appointed as the head of Prime Minister's Office.
 He served the post until he was appointed as the äkim of Karaganda Region on 14 March 2017.
 From 18 September 2019, he worked as chief of staff in the Presidential Administration of Kazakhstan under Kassym-Jomart Tokayev.